Diyckstra/terraform-provider-deyckstra/website/docs/d/autoscaling_group.md

 ## Argument Reference

-* `name` - Specify the exact name of the desired Auto Scaling Group.
+* `name` - Specify the exact name of the desired Auto Scaling group.

 ## Attributes Reference

 ### Supported attributes

-* `arn` - The Amazon Resource Name (ARN) of the Auto Scaling Group.
+* `arn` - The Amazon Resource Name (ARN) of the Auto Scaling group.
-* `availability_zones` - One or more Availability Zones for the group.
+* `availability_zones` - One or more availability zones for the group.
 * `default_cool_down` - The amount of time, in seconds, after a scaling activity completes before another scaling activity can start.
 * `desired_capacity` - The desired size of the group.
-* `health_check_grace_period` - The amount of time, in seconds, after which Auto Scaling Group can perform a health check on its instances.
+* `health_check_grace_period` - The amount of time, in seconds, after which Auto Scaling group can perform a health check on its instances.
-* `id` - Name of the Auto Scaling Group.
+* `id` - Name of the Auto Scaling group.
 * `max_size` - The maximum size of the group.
 * `min_size` - The minimum size of the group.
-* `name` - Name of the Auto Scaling Group.
+* `name` - Name of the Auto Scaling group.
-* `new_instances_protected_from_scale_in` - Indicates whether new instances are protected from deletion when Auto Scaling Group is scaled in.
+* `new_instances_protected_from_scale_in` - Indicates whether new instances are protected from deletion when Auto Scaling group is scaled in.
-* `status` -  The status of the Auto Scaling Group when it is deleted.
+* `status` -  The status of the Auto Scaling group when it is deleted.
 * `vpc_zone_identifier` - The IDs of the subnets in which instances are created.

 ### Unsupported attributes